 That is after paying a total of nearly 30p a share in dividends.
 The most recent quarterly dividend of 1.6275p a share was paid after the balance sheet date

 There was £11.4m in the bank at the end of March 2019.
 Overall fund gearing is 36%.
-One of the waste water infrastructure projects has been terminated and there will be a distribution on winding up.
+A waste management infrastructure project has been terminated and there will be a distribution on winding up.

 Gearing can be no more than 65% of gross project value for renewable energy projects.